baidu/san-website/source/_posts/en/tutorial/setup.md

 Development vs. Production
 ----------

-In development environment, we recommended the `san.dev.js`(located at `san/dist/san.dev.js`).
+In development environment, we recommend you to use the `san.dev.js`(located at `san/dist/san.dev.js`).
 `san.dev.js` provides facilities such as [data validation](/san/tutorial/data-checking/) to help you identify and solve problems more easily.

-For performance considerations, the production build removed these functionalities.
+For performance considerations, the production build removes these functionalities.
 There's a production build in san releases, located at `san/dist/san.js`, which is intended for production usage.

 If you're using webpack, development/production modes can be set via `resolve.alias` configuration and a corresponding `NODE_ENV` environment variable: